Hormones

 Insulin

-When a person excessively eats simple carbohydrates (like bread, pasta, cookies and even fruit), the body responds by making more insulin.
+When a person excessively eats simple carbohydrates (like bread, pasta, cookies, and even fruit), the body responds by making more insulin.
 Insulin is the chaperone that escorts sugar into cells to be used for energy.
 Over time, excessive carbohydrate consumption will cause the cells in the body to become resistant to the signal insulin is sending to the cells.
-This insulin resistance causes the pancreas to produce more and more insulin hoping to get the sugar out of the blood stream.
+This insulin resistance causes the pancreas to produce more and more insulin, hoping to get the sugar out of the bloodstream.
 With excessive insulin production, the body then responds by signaling the sugar to be turned into fat.
 That's right, too much insulin is also the signal to make fat.
 So, insulin resistance and excessive carbohydrate consumption will eventually lead to fat storage.

-As there are many causes of insulin resistance, I deal with each on a case by case basis.
+As there are many causes of insulin resistance, I deal with each on a case-by-case basis.

 Cortisol